-A week in Copan, Honduras.
+Scenes from a week in Copan, Honduras.

 It was a chance encounter.
 My friends and I stopped in a shop to grab some post-lunch liquados and ran into a group of young Christian missionaries who had been staying in El Salvatore.
-After an hour long conversation with them I will admit that they got me to reassess my beliefs: I’m pretty sure I went from agnostic to atheist.
+After an hour long conversation with them I will admit that they got me to reassess my religious beliefs: I’m pretty sure I went from agnostic to atheist.

 I really do try to respect all religions, which is why I consider myself agnostic.
 There are aspects of religions I like and some aspects I just don’t.
 But I like to believe in possibility and can’t say for certain that anything is true or which one is “right,” if any of them.